Corporate information and resources

 About this statement

 Providing consular assistance to Australians overseas is a core function of the Department of Foreign Affairs and Trade (DFAT).
-To do this effectively, we (DFAT) are required to collect, use and disclose an individuals' personal information.
+The privacy of consular clients and their families is a fundamental aspect of managing consular cases.

 How and when DFAT collects personal information in consular matters

-We collect your personal information where we reasonably believe it is necessary for performing our consular functions and activities.
+We collect your personal information to perform our consular functions and activities.

 In most consular matters we will collect your personal information, including sensitive information, directly from you or your authorised representative.
 Sensitive information will only be collected if you give your consent when we collect the information from you, unless an exception in the Privacy Act applies.

 One exception is when we reasonably believe it is necessary for us to collect your information without your consent to perform our consular functions or activities.
-In some instances this means we may need to collect your personal information from a third party or a publicly available source (for example, if you are arrested overseas and our consulate staff are not made aware of the arrest before it appears in the media).
-Where it is necessary for us to seek your personal information from a third party, we will always ask for your consent first, if possible.
+In some instances this means we may need to collect your personal information from a third party or a publicly available source.
+Where it is necessary for us to seek your personal information from a third party, we will always ask for your consent first, if practicable.

 Similarly, in many consular cases it is a third party (such as a family member) that raises concerns about your welfare with us.
-In such cases we will try to contact you to see if you need consular assistance and will tell you that we have collected your personal information from a third party.
+In such cases we will try to contact you to see if you need consular assistance and, where practicable, we will tell you that we have collected your personal information from a third party.
 We may also be required or authorised by or under an Australian law, or court or tribunal order, to collect your personal information from a third party.